Good ideas don’t always work out in practice.

 - Greater customer satisfaction.
 This can both lower customer churn and increase revenue with improved cross-selling

 These are important benefits.
-A survey by The Economist Intelligence Unit found that nearly half (44%) of organizations across all industries say a top business priority for going digital is increasing employee efficiency and productivity.
+A survey by The Economist Intelligence Unit found that nearly half (44%) of organisations across all industries say a top business priority for going digital is increasing employee efficiency and productivity.
 Nearly as many (43%) cited the improved ability to meet customer demand.
-And about the same percentage (42%) also prioritize cost savings.
+And about the same percentage (42%) also prioritise cost savings.

 With a universal banker and new technologies, banks can also reduce the expense of communicating changes to their branches.
 Retail-bank operations departments currently spend massive amounts of both time and money communicating changes regarding new systems, new regulations, new features, and updated products and services.
 Imagine a solution that could not only communicate these changes to frontline personnel in real time, but also provide the tools they need to make these changes seamless for customers.
 Technology solutions are available that can convey changes in real time while the banker is completing the process instead of the banker having to rely on existing documentation that was accessed weeks prior or is filed somewhere else.